Human resources and equality

 Equal opportunities for job development and continuing education

 We are focused on ensuring that everyone enjoys equal education opportunities.
-A development and mentor system was created to help employees strengthen their job development trajectory.
-Here regard was had for balancing the gender ratio in management positions.
-The Bank’s workplace audit included specific questions on equal opportunities in the workplace.
+A job development initiative in the past couple of years was completed in spring 2022 and the results were promising.
+The aim of the initiative is to empower employees on their job development trajectory.
+The Bank’s workplace audit included specific questions on equal opportunities in the workplace and just under 90% of employees consider themselves to enjoy equal opportunities.

 Equality in internal and external communication

 We are mindful of the importance of role models.
-Over the past couple of years, we have systematically registered representation of the Bank in the media, in conferences and meetings outside the Bank.
+Over the past couple of years, we have systematically registered who represents the Bank in the media, in conferences and meetings outside the Bank.
 We also register authors of articles published on our website.
-This has proven a good frame of reference to maintain an overview of persons representing the Bank and, in recent years, the gender balance of representatives of the Bank has been fairly good.
+This has proven a good guide for us.
+The gender ratio of people representing the Bank has been fairly balanced in the past few years but in 2022, the balance tipped, favouring women.
+In the long term, we aim to maintain a good balance.

-We have shaped a response plan for bullying, gender-based discrimination, sexual harassment and violence (EKKO).
-All employees have been educated on the subject and workshops have been held for managers.
-Awareness on the subject has increased at all levels and professional handling of issues has been ensured.
-Employees can speak to an independent external party on any sensitive matter that may arise.
-We measure the frequency of events, experience and notifications as part of the annual workplace audit.
+We have a clear response plan for bullying, gender-based discrimination, sexual harassment and violence (EKKO).
+All employees receive regular education on the subject and workshops are held for managers.
+Regular information sharing and education has raised awareness on the subject at all levels and professional handling of issues has been ensured.
+Employees can speak to an independent external party on any sensitive matters that may arise.
+We measure the frequency of incidents, experience and notifications as part of the annual workplace audit.
+Information is regularly shared on the Bank’s communication channels.

 Equality and diversity in collaborations and marketing